sebastianbienko/sebastianbienko.github.io/_posts/2020-05-04-customizing-the-sitecore-jss-cli.md

 ### Scaffolding

 Adapting the scaffolding is very straight forward.
-Because the JSS CLI uses [Angular schematics](https://angular.io/guide/schematics) internally we can simply use the templates and modify them according to our needs.
-The templates can be found here in the respective 'component-files' or 'manifest-files' folder: https://github.com/Sitecore/jss/tree/dev/packages/sitecore-jss-angular-schematics/src/jss-component
+Because the JSS CLI uses [Angular schematics](https://angular.io/guide/schematics) internally, we can simply use the templates and modify them according to our needs.
+The templates can be found here in the respective 'component-files' or 'manifest-files' folder: [https://github.com/Sitecore/jss/tree/dev/packages/sitecore-jss-angular-schematics/src/jss-component](https://github.com/Sitecore/jss/tree/dev/packages/sitecore-jss-angular-schematics/src/jss-component)

 Simply take the templates and place them in the desired folder structure inside your schematic.